2024-25 Edition

 FRENCH 2AB.
 Intensive Intermediate French .
 6 Units.

-Prerequisite: FRENCH 1C or FRENCH 1BC or FRENCH S1BC.
+Prerequisite: FRENCH 1C or FRENCH 1BC or FRENCH S1BC or FRENCH 1BCSP.
 FRENCH 1C with a grade of C or better.
 FRENCH 1BC with a grade of C or better.
 FRENCH S1BC with a grade of C or better.
+FRENCH 1BCSP with a grade of C or better.
 Prior high school or college French is recommended.
-Placement into French 2AB is also accepted.
+Placement into FRENCH 2AB is also accepted.

 Overlaps with FRENCH 2A, FRENCH 2B, FRENCH S2AB.